ericoporto/ags-manual-wiki/_Game.md

 ### Game Templates

 When you create a new game in AGS Editor, you choose a Game Template to start with.
 Please be aware that the Template is only a starting set, but in no way a restriction to what you can do in your game.
-Regardless of which template do you choose, you can do anything later: add, change, remove, and even redo all the things that template has created for you from scratch, if you find them unnecessary or conflicting with your game idea.
-Latter however would defeat the purpose of a template, therefore it's useful to learn what each template provides and start with the one best suited for your purpose.
+Regardless of which template do you choose, you can modify anything later: add, change, remove, and even redo all the things that template has created for you from scratch, if you find them unnecessary or conflicting with your game idea.
+Latter, however, would defeat the purpose of a template, therefore it's useful to learn what each template provides and start with the one best suited for your purpose.

 See Also: [Templates](Templates)